Here’s a look at the life of Morgan Tsvangirai, former prime minister of Zimbabwe.

 1997 - Days after leading a strike, is beaten unconscious and nearly killed in his ZCTU office by supporters of President Robert Mugabe.

 1998 - Co-creates the National Constitutional Assembly, a civic society organization seeking to curb Mugabe’s presidential power.

-2001 - Is arrested for alleged threats to President Mugabe.
+2001 - Is arrested for alleged threats against Mugabe.

-March 9, 2002 - Loses to President Mugabe in the presidential election.
+March 9, 2002 - Loses to Mugabe in the presidential election.

 February 3, 2003 - Trial on charges of treason and attempted assassination begins.

 June 2 and 6-20, 2003 - Is arrested and later jailed for allegedly violating the Public Order and Security Act by encouraging a general strike lasting five days in the capital city of Harare.

 October 15, 2004 - Is acquitted of the February 2002 treason charges by Zimbabwe’s High Court.

 March 11, 2007 - Is severely beaten while in police custody after being arrested on his way to an anti-government protest rally.